GA4 Issues: What Can You Do About Them?

 As usual, there are a few options here.

-4. You could choose to use a platform like Piwik PRO that was built with privacy compliance in mind.
+- You could choose to use a platform like Piwik PRO that was built with privacy compliance in mind.
 I admit to not being a data privacy expert.
 Far from it.
-But the Piwik PRO platform has a built-in “Consent Manager” feature that makes it easy to stay compliant.
+But the Piwik PRO platform has a built-in “Consent Manager” feature designed to help you stay compliant.
 It allows web visitors the ability to grant consent to tracking.
 And data is anonymized so you can respect privacy preferences while still getting access to valuable insights.
 Check out Consent Manager below.

 Within the main menu, you can toggle to “Consent Manager” as the third menu item below “Analytics” and “Tag Manager”.